cpurules/ps-cfw-updater/README.md

 # ps-cfw-updater
-PowerShell script to update Hekate and Atmosphere installations on CFW Switch SD cards
+PowerShell script to update Hekate and Atmosphere installations on CFW Switch SD cards.
+You will need to have your SD card connected to your computer, either via an SD card reader or mounted via the USB cable (using UMS or memloader).

 Usage (Windows): `powershell.exe -file Update-Cfw.ps1` and follow the prompts